algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Dataset Preprocessing

-- **Validation Tool**
+- **Purpose**:

-  - Ensure the dataset is preprocessed to verify graph properties, including:
+  - Ensure the dataset meets validation criteria for accurate path calculations.
-    - Absence of duplicate connections.
-    - Connectivity between all nodes.
-    - Validity of the data structure.
-    - Detection of cycles in the graph.

-- **Precomputed Data**
+- **Requirements**:
-  - Optionally, precompute frequently used paths to reduce runtime computation.
+  - The dataset must adhere to validation criteria outlined in **4.3 Data Integrity Verification**.
+  - Refer to **6.2 Data Validation Tool** for the detailed workflow and implementation.

 ![diagram](/documents/images/APIrequest.png)